- Extremely comfortable

-If this shoe was designed for just comfort it would be 5 stars, but it’s designed for running and it misses the mark here.
+If this shoe was evaluated solely based on comfort it would be 5 stars, but it's a running shoe and it misses the mark by quite a bit.

 FreshFoam 1080v11 feels amazing on your foot thanks to the stretch upper.
 It hugs and forms right where you want it.